facebook/infer/support.md

 Here are some frequently asked questions.
 More to come.

+### How do I suppress Infer warnings on a class or method?
+In Java code, you can do this by annotating your class or method with `@SuppressWarnings("infer")`.

 ### Is Infer supported for Windows?

 Infer is not supported on Windows at the moment.
 You may try